 Carbohydrates Are Not Bad

-There is plenty of articles about low carbohydrate diets being better for you but in reality, you need carbohydrates to fuel your body.
-Not enough carbohydrates in your meals and you'll start to feel tired and fatigued.
-Read more about carbohydrates here.
+There are plenty of articles about low carbohydrate diets, the simple relaity is that they are rarely good for you - carbohydrates are essential fuel for your body.
+With not enough carbohydrates in your menus, you'll start to feel tired and fatigued.

 That said, if you're at risk of developing Type II diabetes, it's recommended that you should restirct carbs to one of your three meals each day.
 Check with your GP or medical consultant for specific and personal advice.

 Portion sizes matter

 As a rule of thumb, around a third of your plate should be vegetables (or fruit) at best you should be aiming for 5 portions per day on either plan.

 No more than a third of your plate should contain starchy food to provide you with energy.
 Choose higher fibre and wholegrain carbohydrates such as wholewheat pasta, brown rice and leave the skin on potatoes.